YMGoh/GettingandCleaningData/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Good luck!

-#The following instructions were created by YMGoh to facilitate peer review
+##The following instructions were created by YMGoh to facilitate peer review

 ##Steps to get generate tidydataset and Code Book

-Open the R script run_analysis.r using a text editor.
+1.Open the R script run_analysis.r using a text editor.
-Point the the setwd function call to the working directory where these the R script file is located.
+2.Point the the setwd function call to the working directory where these the R script file is located.
-Run the R script run_analysis.r.
+3.Run the R script run_analysis.r.
-Outputs produced are as follows
+4.Outputs produced are as follows
-Tidy dataset file DatasetHAR.txt (tab-delimited text) Codebook file codebook.md (Markdown)
+4.1.
+Tidy dataset file DatasetHAR.txt (tab-delimited text) 4.2.
+Codebook file codebook.md (Markdown)